 There’s no end to writings about how wine affects people.
 It begets relaxation and well-being, of course, but also stimulating discussion.
 The right bottle can be just the spark needed to light up a dull evening.
-But can certain wines channel our moods and perceptions in different ways?
+But can certain wines channel our moods and perceptions — our very psychology — in different ways?

 This question was often posed by Wolf-Dietrich Salwey, a vintner who passed away in a car accident in 2011.
 Known for his unconventional character, Salwey routinely invited neighbors, colleagues, and friends to his estate in Oberrotweil in the Kaiserstuhl to explore the influence of specific grape varieties on his circle within a delineated set of conditions.
 The group typically included Freiburg-based architect and urban planner Professor Horst Linde as well as an employee of the Freiburg Agency for Catastrophe Planning, known to friends simply as “Catastrophe Dieter.”